Fleckism/SecurityPlus/SecurityPlus/11 C Secure Remote Access Protocols.md

 Site-to-site VPN.
 (Images © 123RF.com.)
 # TRANSPORT LAYER SECURITY VPN

 Several VPN protocols have been used over the years.
 Legacy protocols such as the Point-to-Point Tunneling Protocol (PPTP) have been deprecated because they do not offer adequate security.
-Transport Layer Security ([[TLS]]) and IPSec are now the preferred options for configuring VPN access.
+Transport Layer Security ([[My linked notes/TLS]]) and IPSec are now the preferred options for configuring VPN access.

 ![Screenshot of User Authentication Settings and Cryptographic Settings.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9158-1599771805930.png)